Cover Image for Cascadia Day Portland 2026 for bioregional community resilience-building.

 Artist displays, vendors, a group activity, food & beverages— drop in to discussions, cruise the art activity tables and pull up a chair to hear from the stage: poetry, songs, and learn about the curious and passionate people engaged in bioregionalism activities, including emergency preparedness, sustainability, and geology.

 Cascadia Day Portland will hold at least 3 sessions.
 You'll find up to 4 discussions occurring at once, many topics will be repeated.
-These are discussions, however, there may be a few lecture style workshops, all under 45-minutes.
+Drop in at any time during the 4-hour period.
+This is a partial list to follow.
+These are discussions, however, there may be a few lecture style workshops, all under 40-minutes.

 • NAMI Portland